ROS

 rospy.Subscriber('/foo', String, foo_callback)

-utility.
-For example, using the following command, one can view messages published in topic /variety of the Aegean sea/state
+You can also work with topics using the rostopic utility.
+For example, using the following command, you can view messages published in topic /mavros/state:

 rostopic echo /mavros/state